NuclearLighthouseStudios/WhateverDSP/README.md

 If you have `dfu-util` installed the resulting binary can be flashed onto the board by connecting it to your computer via USB, holding down the "Boot" button while powering it up and running `make dfu`.

 Want to learn more?
 Tough luck, there is no documentation yet.
 But I'm working on it…
+In the meantime, why not check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples).

 ## Setting up VSCode

-Running `make vscode` sets up a workspace with all required setting to get you started with development and debugging in VSCode.
+Running `make vscode` in your project directory sets up a workspace with all required setting to get you started with development and debugging in VSCode.
 It relies on the C/C+++ and Cortex-Debug extensions as well as OpenOCD and GDB to talk to the board.

 Using a debugger like the STLinkV3-Mini you can now start and debug project directly on the hardware just by hitting F5.